 How do I make the arrangements?

 Most mourners engage a Funeral Director to assist.
 Tell the Funeral Director that you want a funeral arranged through St Philip Evans.
-Both Pastor Gareth and Deacon Steve can conduct all kinds of funerals, except that only Pastor Gareth can lead a funeral Mass.
+The parish bereavement team consists of Pastor Gareth Leyshon, Deacon Steve Melhiush, Mrs Bernadette Nolan and Mrs Barbara Thomas.
+All of them are authorised to conduct all kinds of Catholic funerals (receiving a body into church, simple funeral service in church, funeral service in the crematorium, burial of ashes), except that only Pastor Gareth can lead a funeral Mass.

 Is there anything the Catholic Church won’t allow?